Liege Wallonia, Belgium Travel Guide

 November to March

 River cruises on the Meuse are best enjoyed in spring and summer, at the time the weather is warm and pleasant.
-Late spring to early autumn has the most favorable conditions for cycling the RAVEL network and other routes.
+Late spring to early autumn has the most favorable conditions for cycling along the RAVEL network and other routes.
 Waterproof cycling gear is a solid choice for any season.

 December for the magical Liège Christmas Village.